KevKibe/Determining-Target-Market-For-a-VideoGame-Company-using-ML/README.md

 # Problem Statement
-Lets say there is a video game company being set up and they do not know what global region to market their products to.<br>
+Lets say there is a video game company being set up and they do not know what global region to market their products to.
+Using data from past video game sales this problem can be solved.<br>
 # Description
-I obtained sales data for most produced since 1980 have sold more than 100,000 copies.
+I obtained sales data for video games produced since 1980 have sold more than 100,000 copies.
 I used machine learning to fit a model that predicts the global sales using the data provided.
 # Dataset
 The dataset used was from kaggle https://www.kaggle.com/datasets/gregorut/videogamesales <br>
 The regions in this data are: